Homicide Charges: Insight from a Murder Lawyer San Francisco CA Trusts

 - If the defendant ambushed his or her victim

 - If the defendant is a gang member

 - If the murder involved any explosive materials

 What is the difference between Murder and Manslaughter?

 Murder is defined as the unlawful and unjustified killing of another human being with malice aforethought (Penal Code Section 187).
 “Malice aforethought” is defined as an intention to unlawfully kill a human being.
-That intention can be either express (such as pulling out a gun and pointing it at a person and pulling the trigger after making a statement that they are going to kill the person) or implied by the actions.
+That intention can be either expressed (such as pulling out a gun and pointing it at a person and pulling the trigger after making a statement that they are going to kill the person) or implied by the actions.

 Manslaughter is the unlawful killing of a human being without malice aforethought (Penal Code Section 192 PC).
 Manslaughter may be voluntary or involuntary.
 Essentially, the difference between manslaughter and murder is that manslaughter is the result of an accident, heat of passion, or some other act in which the person does not have the mental state to commit a murder.

-A murder lawyer’s task is to challenge and dispute the state’s evidence against you so there is reasonable doubt as to your guilt.
+A San Francisco murder lawyer’s task is to challenge and dispute the state’s evidence against you so there is reasonable doubt as to your guilt.
 The Morales Law Firm will use every available legal tool and resource on your behalf.

 - Third Party Culpability